thisaintwork/AgileDungeonTrekking/README.md

 **3.)
 Note:** Only developers participated in moving items from product backlog into sprint backlog

 **4.)
 Some of the stories in the sprint backlog were greater than half of the forecast velocity for the sprint.
 These stories were split into smaller stories with new estimates.**

 **5.)
 User stories were decomposed into developer tasks.
-These tasks are listed within each sprint backlog item.**
+These tasks are listed within each sprint backlog item.
+The aggregate size of the stories does not exceed our forecast.**

 **6.)
 Sprint Backlog, kanban board URL:** https://github.com/orgs/thisaintwork/projects/3/views/2